RedHatInsights/insights-core/docs/api.rst

 :py:class:`insights.specs.default.DefaultSpecs`.

 Each specific ``Context`` may
-override the a default data source to provide a different collection specification.
+override a default data source to provide a different collection specification.
 For instance when the Insights client collects the ``fdisk -l`` information it will use the default datasource and execute the command on the target machine.
 This is the :py:class:`insights.core.context.HostContext`.